enahs/brightwheel/readme.md

   URLs are versioned so client devices can be supported by different versions of the API
 - structure
   all one file since this is a simple enough project.
+- ci/cd
+  auto build this binary + deploy to XXXX
+- build scripts
+  make, [your build tool of choice here], ....
 - models + controllers
   break out separate models/controllers into their own folder fully typed output for controller input/output